 Federal Solar Tax Credit

 In addition to these Floridian state incentives for solar energy, you can also benefit from the federal government’s Solar Investment Tax Credit (ITC).
 One of the biggest solar incentives available in the country, the ITC can help reduce the total cost of purchasing and installing a solar energy system with up to 30 percent credit to your federal taxes.
 For example, if you go for a solar panel installation worth $14,000, you could get $4,200 back as a tax credit – thus getting significant savings.
 Owners of both residential and commercial properties can apply for this tax credit, provided you meet the eligibility criteria and have the required income.

-Another reason to go solar in 2022 is that the ITC of 26 percent is available only until the end of 2022.
-It is set to drop to 22 percent in 2023.
-From 2024 the federal solar tax credit will not be available for residential solar installations.
+Another reason to go solar in 2023 is that the ITC of 30 percent is available only until the end of 2030.

 Florida Solar Incentives